NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-07-12- Kerberos-AS-REP-Roasting.md

 <img src="/img/asrep/1.PNG" alt="Getting-gz" width="600" height="200">

-## AS-REP roasting attack consists of the following steps:
+## AS-REP roasting attack consists of the following steps
  * 1-Obtain access to a domain as an authenticated user.
  * 2-Use an LDAP filter or tools like PowerView’s Get-DomainUser feature to crawl the domain and identify user accounts with the Do not require Kerberos preauthentication  Property  enabled.
  * 3-Identify target account or accounts.